Alvsok/Alvsok/README.md

 <br />
 <br />

 My name is Alexander.
-Currently working as a developer at Auroville Earth Institute.
+Currently, I am working as a developer at Auroville Earth Institute.

 <br />